Saxon SQL extension

 Not available in SaxonCS.

-saxon-resources download includes a set of XSLT extension instructions providing
+saxon-sql-10.#.jar file, distributed alongside the main JAR file, includes a set of XSLT extension

 In practice, Saxon's order of execution for XSLT instructions is reasonably predictable unless